CodeAndCake/AppsFromScratch/sessions/04/README.md

 # Be specific!

-So far in your CSS experiments, you changed the *look and feel* of the different parts of your HTML.
+So far in your CSS experiments you changed the look & feel of the different parts of your HTML.

-You changed headings using `h1`, paragraphs  with `p`, buttons with `button` and dropdowns with `select`.
+You *selected* headings using `h1`, paragraphs  with `p`, buttons with `button` and dropdowns with `select`.

 In your CSS file, you can see something like this: